Expert articles Lean Management Operational Excellence

 Leader Standard Work is a structured approach to standardize routines, skills, and tools.
 LSW’s objective is to eliminate process variation and boost efficiency.
 It contributes to Lean Daily Management, which focuses on daily operations (including Gemba Walks, where leaders go to the front lines) to ensure alignment with goals and continuous improvement.

-Visual Management is critical for Lean because it contributes to clear communication and breaks down complex data into actionable insights.
+Visual Management is critical to Lean because it enables clear communication and breaks complex data into actionable insights.
 Such methods and tools include SQCDP (Safety, Quality, Cost, Delivery, and People) indicators and Kanban boards with an overview of tasks and workflows.

 Digital solutions include personalized and automated reports with dashboards embedded in collaboration platforms (through iFrame).